 Lake County Diamond.
 Intertext Books, 1986. (poetry chapbook)

 >

-> One hundred fifty poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, and Tar River Poetry.
+> One hundred seventy poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, and Tar River Poetry.

 >

 > Articles and Essays (selected):